PowderPuff-Gurlies/questify/brainstorming.md

     - Book suggestions + community: Connect book lovers with other book lovers (backend, firebase?) and recommend books to members based on their profiles.

 - Zoomie:
-    - finance trading app: provides daily advice on investing, and gives information about recent economic news.
+    - Finance trading app: provides daily advice on investing, and gives information about recent economic news.

-    - scheduling game app: Virtual avatar, can get points for completing tasks.
+    - Scheduling game app: Virtual avatar, can get points for completing tasks.

-    - aesthetic inspo app: Has different pages for varying aesthetics.
+    - Aesthetic inspo app: Has different pages for varying aesthetics.
 People can save clothing that fits that style and share.

 - Anh:
     - Carpool app: connecting people that need a ride to people that have cars